-If your attorney can prove that you suffered emotional or physical pain as the result of your accident, you may receive damages to compensate you for your discomfort.
+If your attorney can prove that you suffered emotional or physical pain as a result of your accident, you may receive damages to compensate you for your discomfort.
 To award pain and suffering damages, the court will consider the extent of your injuries, including if you were left with a permanent disability or scarring, and the impact the accident has had on your life, such as the inability to return to your previous occupation because of your injury.

 Lost wages are awarded as damages when you are unable to work for a period of time due to the injuries sustained in the accident.
 When awarding lost wages, the court may also consider your inability to do the same kind of work, resulting in receiving a lower wage, and the time you have to take off from work for physical therapy or other treatments related to the injuries from your accident.

 Dog bite cases fall into the category of personal injury cases.
 If you were injured by a dog bite, your personal injury lawyer in Tracy will help you determine the right party to pursue for damages.
 Generally, this is the dog’s owner.

 Proving who should be held liable for a dog bite injury depends partly on state law.
 Some states hold owners responsible any time any animal bites someone, while other states only hold the owner accountable if he or she was aware that the animal was dangerous.
 In addition to the dog owner, animal keepers, landlords, property owners, and parents of minors who were in control of the dog during the bite incident can also be held responsible.
 In deciding whom to sue for damages, your lawyer must also plan a strategy that shows that you did not contribute to the incident with your behavior, such as ignoring a warning sign about the dog or acting aggressively towards the animal.
 If the other party can prove that you are at least partially liable for the bite, then your ability to receive damages may be compromised.

 - Personal Injury

 - Estate Planning